almachelouche/middleman/content/email/AU/Service_Reminder/012 Template Refresh/pom_everest.md

 	text = '''DISCLAIMERS:<br /><br />
 1) 'Peace of Mind' Service Inspection expires after 5,000km's or 4 months after delivery of your new Ford (whichever is first).<br /><br />
-2） 800mm water wading available on 4x2 Hi-Rider and 4x4 models only.
-Achieve when maintain a steady speed of 7kms/hr.<br /><br />
-3） This accessory is a Supplier Branded Accessory and is not manufactured or Warranted by Ford.
-The warranty is provided by the manufacturer.
-Contact your authorized Ford dealer for details of the accessory manufacturer’s warranty applicable to this accessory.<br /><br />
-4） Braked towing capacity when fitted with a Genuine Ford Tow pack and accessory Tow Ball, subject to State and Territory towing regulations.'''
+2） Braked towing capacity available when fitted with a Genuine Ford Tow pack.
+Subject to State and Territory towing regulations'''

 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'